jlogar/karma-nunit-reporter/README.md

-# karma-nunit2-reporter
+# karma-nunit-reporter

 > Reporter for the NUnit XML format.
 A direct port from karma-junit-reporter.
 ## Installation

-The easiest way is to keep `karma-nunit2-reporter` as a devDependency in your `package.json`.
+The easiest way is to keep `karma-nunit-reporter` as a devDependency in your `package.json`.
 ```json
 {
   "devDependencies": {